rcc-uchicago/user-guide/docs/midway23/midway_file_permissions.md

 Access control lists [(ACL)](https://www.redhat.com/sysadmin/linux-access-control-lists) provides an additional, more flexible permission mechanism for file systems.
 It is designed to assist with UNIX file permissions.
 ACL allows you to give permissions for any user or group to any disk resource.
 For more information, please visit the ACL manual at [https://wiki.archlinux.org/index.php/Access_Control_Lists](https://wiki.archlinux.org/index.php/Access_Control_Lists)

-???+ note
+!!! note
-      At the moment of writing ACL is only available on Midway2.
+      At present ACL is only available on Midway2.

 ### General Instructions